 - 9.4 The eastern extent of the site is designated as an 'area to be protected from development' in the Martlesham Neighbourhood Plan (Policy MAR2).
-It is acknowledged that this open space is important both individually and collectively for a variety of reasons, including visual amenity, formal/informal outdoor recreation, non-vehicular linkage between hamlets, habitat and historic association.
-Such a designation should not be viewed as an outright ban on development, but it shows that the neighbourhood plan has identified qualities and value in the space which inform a need to retain its openness.
-Any development proposal should be subject to additional scrutiny in respect of its effects on that designation. - 9.5 The built envelope of the development marginally encroaches the defined boundary, along with a portion of the proposed outside amenity space (approximately 180 sq. metres) and a proposed cycle lane along the northern boundary.
-Despite this encroachment, the majority of the protected area, as well as all associated protected trees, are retained.
-The proposed landscaping plan allows for the retention of a pleasing landscaped approach when viewed from Eagle Way.
+It is acknowledged that this open space is important both individually and collectively for a variety of reasons, including visual amenity, formal/informal outdoor recreation, non-vehicular linkage between hamlets, habitat and historic association it shows that the neighbourhood plan has identified qualities and value in the space which inform a need to retain its openness.
+Any development proposal should be subject to additional scrutiny in respect of its effects on that designation. - 9.5 In this case, the built envelope of the development abuts the defined boundary, along with a portion of the proposed outside amenity space (approximately 180 sq. metres) and a proposed cycle lane along the northern boundary.
+Despite this encroachment, the majority of the protected area, as well as all associated protected trees, are retained and the proposed landscaping plan allows for the retention of a pleasing landscaped approach when viewed from Eagle Way.
 In respect of the impact on the designated 'area to be protected from development' this would not be substantial, and the openness of the space and its surroundings would not be significantly affected.